-While we all may have a slightly different idea about what romance means to us, surely a peaceful stroll, hand in hand, as the sun sets would feature high on many of our lists.
-The Lake District is crammed with secluded spots and romantic retreats so we’ve picked out three of our favourites to share: one hill, one lake, and one stretch of coastline.
+While we all may have a slightly different idea about what romance means, surely a peaceful stroll hand in hand as the sun sets would feature high on many of our lists.
+The Lake District is crammed with secluded spots and romantic retreats so we’ve picked out three of our favourite Lake District romantic walks to share: one hill, one lake, and one stretch of coastline.
 All you need now is the perfect person to take with you.

 This is a short but very straightforward walk from Windermere; ask in the visitor's centre for a map or follow the clear and waymarked route from the main road.

 This is one of the finest and most famous walks in the whole of the Lake District; in 1930 a young Alfred Wainwright walked to the top of Orrest Head and instantly fell in love with the Lake District and its magnificent views.
 There’s a lovely dedication to him at the summit and plenty of benches where you can snuggle up and enjoy a flask of tea or a cheeky hot toddy as you admire the views.

 In front of you are the Coniston Fells sweeping around to the Langdale Pikes in the distance.
 Below you the lake disappears down towards Morecambe Bay in the south and on a clear day you can see for miles.